 Automotive supply chain networks are becoming incredibly complex as pricing pressures and cost of doing more with less place stress on operational leaders.
-Across large, mid-sized and small organizations, aligning supply and accurately predicting demand is a common challenge.
+Across large, mid-sized and small organizations, aligning supply and accurate demand forecasting is a common challenge.
 Industry estimates suggest that manufacturing organizations typically overproduce by 20% to manage market volatility and demand spikes.
 However, this is done on an ad-hoc basis.
 Precise forecasting, quality management, reduced inventory holding costs, and responsive fulfillment to customer needs are some of the key emerging requirements demanded from agile enterprises of the future.
 Therefore, it is important to understand what organizations must do to better prepare for the future.

 The Benefits of Accurate Demand Forecasting

 - Shorter time to market for customized new products

 - Improved accuracy between demand forecasting and fulfillment

 - Shift from reactive to proactive and prescriptive planning operations